Reports: Seahawks trade tight end Nick Vannett to Steelers

 Vannett played 26 snaps in Sunday’s 33-27 loss to the Saints and has four receptions for 38 yards this season.

 The Seahawks could replace Vannett on the 53-man roster with Jacob Hollister, who was a standout in the preseason and has been on the practice squad.
+Hollister was acquired in April for a seventh-round pick from the Patriots.

 And Seattle figured to have something of a logjam at tight end in a few weeks when veteran Ed Dickson would be eligible to come off Injured Reserve after the eighth week of the season.
 Dickson had knee surgery in the preseason and is expected to be ready to come off IR as soon as he is eligible, which will be after a game on Oct.
 27 against Atlanta.